skelebuda/lunnoa_automate/packages/toolkit/README.md

 # @lecca-io/toolkit

-This package is part of the [Lecca.io](https://github.com/lecca-digital/lecca-io) project.
+@lecca-io/toolkit is used in the [Lecca.io](https://github.com/lecca-digital/lecca-io) platform.

-## Usage

-This package providers helper functions to easily create new apps, actions, and triggers for Lecca.io.
+This library contains helper functions to build your own apps, actions, and triggers that can be used by your AI agents and workflow automations.

-## Building

-Run `pnpm nx build toolkit` to build the library.

-## Running unit tests

-Run `pnpm nx test toolkit` to execute the unit tests via [Jest](https://jestjs.io).
+To learn more about developing your own apps and/or contributing, go to our [developer documentation](https://www.lecca.io/docs/development)

 ## License